tsusanto/gt/docs/_posts/2025-01-31-braised-tofu-pork.md

 * 4 cloves of garlic, finely chopped
 * Shitake mushrooms, sliced, optional
 * 1 tablespoon of oyster sauce
+* 1 tablespoon of dark soy sauce
-* 1.5 tablespoon of chinese fermented soy beans
+* 1 tablespoon of chinese fermented soy beans

 Marinate the pork with cornstarch and soy sauce, white pepper.
 Set aside to marinate while you prep the tofu.

 On medium heat and a generous amount of oil, pan fry the tofu on both sides under golden brown, about 5 minutes on each side.
 Remove excess oil.
 Using the same pan, stir fry garlic and chinese fermented soy beans for about 2 minutes.
 Add pork, mushrooms and stir fry for another 5 minutes.
 Add tofu and chinese chives.
-Add about a cup of water and oyster sauce.
+Add about a cup of water and dark sauce and oyster sauce.
 Gently mix it well so you don't break the tofu, and let it boil for about 3 minutes.
 The sauce should thicken up nicely, if not, add some cornstarch slurry and thicken to your liking.